tejasvajaitly/chordsAI/README.md

 <h2>Special Credits</h2>
-<p>A special thanks to the spotify web api typescript sdk team and all the open source contributors</p>
+<p>A special thanks to the spotify web api typescript sdk team and all the open source contributors.</p>

 <h2>Credits</h2>

-<p>Finds is built and maintained solely by Tejasva(Neil) Jaitly.
+<p>chordsAI is built and maintained solely by Tejasva(Neil) Jaitly.
 Special thanks to the developers of the libraries and frameworks used in this project.</p>

 <h2>License</h2>